ConsumerDataStandardsAustralia/standards/swagger-gen/cds_banking.md

 }
 ```

 *Indicates that the schedule of payments is defined according to an external event that cannot be predetermined.
-Mandatory if _recurrenceUType_ is set to `eventBased`.*
+Mandatory if the _recurrenceUType_ value is `eventBased`.*

 <h3 id="cdr-banking-api_bankingscheduledpaymentrecurrenceeventbased_properties">Properties</h3>